ucb-bar/hwacha-template/README.md

  * testchipip - contains the serial adapter, block device, and associated verilog and C++ code
  * verisim - directory in which Verilator simulations are compiled and run
  * vsim - directory in which Synopsys VCS simulations are compiled and run
- * bootrom - sources for the first-stage bootloader included in the Boot ROM
  * src/main/scala - scala source files for your project extension go here

 ## Getting started